McKnight Fellowships

 - Have or maintain MN residency for at least one year before application and for the fellowship year.

-- Are mid-career with a body of work demonstrating a sustained level of accomplishment, commitment, and artistic excellence.
+- Are beyond emerging with a body of work that demonstrates a sustained level of accomplishment and commitment to an artistic practice.

-- Can only apply to one McKnight Artist Fellowship in any artistic discipline within a year.
+- Can only apply to one McKnight Artist & Culture Bearer Fellowship in any artistic discipline within a year.

 - Can only apply as a solo artist or an ensemble/band member within a year.

-- Have not been a recipient of a McKnight Artist Fellowship within any artistic discipline in the last five award years.
-Recipients of 2018, 2019, 2020, 2021 & 2022 McKnight Fellowships in any discipline are not eligible.
+- Have not been a recipient of a McKnight Artist & Culture Bearer Fellowship within any artistic discipline in the last five award years.
+Recipients of 2020, 2021, 2022, 2023, and 2024 McKnight fellowships in any discipline are not eligible.

-- Demonstrate growth and ongoing artistry since their most recent McKnight Artist Fellowship.
+- Demonstrate growth and ongoing artistry since their most recent McKnight Artist & Culture Bearer Fellowship.

 - Are not staff, board, or immediate family of the McKnight Foundation or fellowship administrative partners.
 (Independent contractors and faculty are not considered staff and are therefore eligible to apply).